-For travelers planning exotic food tours, the promise of insider experiences is always enticing.
+For travelers planning exotic culinary travel, the promise of insider experiences is always enticing.
 Yet, it’s easy for tour companies to include such jargon in their promotional material without actually substantiating those claims with the insider access they promise.
 So how do you, the traveler, ensure that your travel experience includes those special, authentic encounters that you seek?

-Determine Whose Culinary Tours Are Right For You
+Determine Which Culinary Travel Is Right For You

 Culinary Vacations Strengthened by Local Connections

 At Access Trips we spend countless hours researching, visiting and scouting the best insider experiences to differentiate each trip and create lasting travel memories for our guests.
 Given that we specialize in tours to exotic culinary destinations, our strong relationships with our local guides and chefs add tremendous value to our itineraries.

 For instance, in putting together our newly launched Cuba Culinary Tour, we partnered with a fabulous, bilingual guide to plan the itinerary.
 The guide, who will lead each of our upcoming Cuba trips, introduced us to the beauty of Cuba through his eyes – particularly at this pivotal moment in history.
 His story and his accounts of Cuban culture and life influenced the way we chose to craft our trip, helping us bring to light the optimism of the Cuban people.

 Insider Experiences Distinguish Culinary Travel Companies

 The few other travel companies currently offering culinary travel to Cuba have their cooking classes in government run cooking schools.
 We are doing it differently on our people-to-people educational exchange tour.
 Our first cooking class is held in one of Havana’s oldest and most revered private restaurants, or paladares, and our second is in a private home.
 Our cooking classes allow travelers to interact with local chefs and families, as they develop authentic relationships and gain an in-depth understanding for what life is like for the Cuban people.